DANS-KNAW/dd-manage-prestaging/docs/index.md

 ### Starting a new migration round.
 Not all files in the storage directory can be reused in the next iteration.
-The following process should be followed to ensure that not storage is wasted on orphaned files:
+The following process should be followed to ensure that no storage is wasted on orphaned files:

 1. After the migration round, build a new database of pre-staged file information:
    ```